Director of Financial Planning

 - Is detail-oriented and meticulous, able to build on that foundation to provide high-level insights and strategic advice.

-- Has a strong analytical foundation developed in consulting, investment banking, or similar roles.
+- Has a strong skill base developed in investment banking, consulting, or a similar analytical environment.

-- Has a passion for and experience in lean, fast-growing, fast-paced software or internet companies.
+- Has a passion for and experience in lean, fast-growing, fast-paced organizations.

 How to Apply